akoolbhatt/ON-sheep-LCA/README.md

 This script package imports parameter values (representing farming practices and environmental factors) and LCIA impact factors stored in `MATLAB_inputs.xlsx`, and stores them as MATLAB variables.
 The variables are used as input arguments in the LCA model (`sheep_LCA_model.m`), which outputs life cycle impacts in the categories of global warming (GW), energy demand (ED), and water depletion (WD).

 The live script `sheep_LCA_IO.mlx` may be used as an example to see how input arguments in `MATLAB_inputs.xlsx` can be passed on to the LCA model.
-Model results deemed imporant (e.g., life cycle impacts per functional unit, total daily matter intake (DMI), etc.) are also tabulated at the end of this live script.
+Model results deemed important (e.g., life cycle impacts per functional unit, total daily matter intake (DMI), etc.) are also tabulated at the end of this live script.

 ### Model file requirements:
 The Model input-output live script `sheep_LCA_IO.mlx` requires the following files to work: